 Her task was filing the documents signed by her predecessor, and she performed this

 Here, 'difficult' is non-restrictive: it is already known which task it was, but the adjective describes it more fully.

 Nouns Used as Adjectives

-Sometimes we use a noun to describe another noun.
+Sometimes a noun is used to describe another noun.
 In that case, the first noun acts as an adjective.
+For example: